-Many dev teams follow the junior/senior dev split.
-In some cases, you may also have mid-level developers, and senior developers may also be called leads, but the idea is there same: You have less experienced developers who are the designated juniors, and you have more seasoned developers who have likely been working with the code for a long time, and have more years of experience than Juniors do.
-If you are working on an open source project in your spare time, you may be working with a group of people who are designated Maintainers of the code, who basically fulfill the same job as a senior dev.
+Many teams follow the junior/senior dev hierarchy.
+(In some cases, teams may include mid-level developers too).
+Less experienced developers are juniors and seasoned developers with years of experience are seniors.
+In fact, if you're working on an open source project, you may be working with designated maintainers of the codebase that are essentially fulfilling the same job as a senior dev.

-Also differently than at Epicodus, you will almost always be working on an existing codebase, as opposed to a new project you begin from scratch.
-Your projects may contain legacy code, which is code that may not be compatible with newer updates, utilize outdated libraries or technologies, or methods that have been deprecated (earmarked for removal in the future) or a mix and match approach.
-It’s not always possible to revamp a large project completely, especially in an agile environment.
+Development teams almost always work on existing codebases, not new projects begun from scratch.
+These codebases may contain legacy code, which is code that may not be compatible with newer updates or may utilize outdated technologies or methods.
+It's not always possible to revamp a large project completely, especially in an agile environment.

-This means that you’ll need to learn how to jump into existing code quickly, while making sure that any changes you make don’t break anythingthat is already finished and deployed -- imagine merging the cool-yet-niche feature you have been working on to the main branch only to get a frantic message on Slack that something important, something big, something money-earning is now intensely broken.
-That’s a bad day at the office!
+This means you'll need to learn how to jump into existing code quickly while ensuring any changes you make don't break features already finished and deployed.
+Imagine merging the cool-yet-niche feature you have been working on, only to get a frantic message that something important is now intensely broken!
+That's a bad day at the office, right?

-For this very reason, code Reviews on pull requests exist.
-Code reviews at Epicodus are modelled after reviews in the work place.
-So let's learn a little more about their place in your future job!
+For this very reason, code reviews should occur on all pull requests.
+Code reviews at Epicodus are modeled after reviews in the workplace.
+So let's learn a little more about them!

-An existing code project will likely have several different branches - a main branch, a development branch, and feature branches.
-Say you’re tasked with integrating a calendar into an existing web application, and to do so you need to change a model property to include a start time for an
+An existing codebase will likely have several branches — a main branch, a development branch, and various feature branches.
+Say you're tasked with integrating a calendar into an existing application.
+To do so, you must add a

-The less time your senior needs to spend on fixing your code, the more valuable you are as an employee.
-The more time your senior has to spend pointing out bad code, bugs, flaws, projects that don't build, commits that mix up broken and working code, typos, missing tests, tests that don't pass, forgotten API keys, obvious copy/pasting etc, make you less valuable as an employee because you need more supervision.
+The less time a senior developer needs to spend fixing your code, the more valuable you are as an employee.
+Conversely, the more time your senior developer has to spend pointing out bad code, bugs, flaws, projects that don't build, commits that mix up broken and working code, typos, missing tests, tests that don't pass, forgotten API keys, obvious copy/pasting, and so on, the less valuable you'll be as an employee because you need more supervision.
 Supervision takes time.
 Time costs money.
-This is especially important if you or your senior may be blocked from completing additional work while your pull request is pending.
-Stand out through your consistency, simplicity, and brilliance.
+This is especially important if you or your senior developer are blocked from completing additional work while your pull request is pending.
+Stand out through your consistency, simplicity, and hard work.

-Carefully review your code for issues of scalability What happens if I try to add a new property to the data model?
+Carefully review code for scalability.
+What happens if I try to add a new property or functionality to an object?
 Or add a second type of event that needs a different kind of calendar?
 Should I already be thinking of an end date?
 These are the things your senior will notice.
 Make sure you indicate that you have been thinking about these issues.